kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 Turning off this feature (via downgrade) will have no effect unless the feature is in use (admin has configured some fine-grained permissions); in that case, fine-grained permissions will stop working (users/groups assigned them will not be able to use them).
-Fields marked exclusive would also stop being exclusive (general permissions would be sufficient to write them).
+Fields marked uncovered would also stop being uncovered (general permissions would be sufficient to write them).
 That's a problem, so we will not add any such fields (and advise CRD authors not to) until this feature has defaulted on for at least one release.